- 1st international IMACLIM workshop

 Beyond eliciting the gap between intentions and objectives, research can contribute to the solutions agenda by exploring three interrelations:

-- Between mitigation and other short-term stakes, as overcoming the economic crisis, containing unemployment, reducing inequalities or cutting down poverty.
+- Between mitigation and other short-term stakes, as overcoming economic crises, containing unemployment, reducing inequalities or cutting down poverty.

 - Between the short term and the long term, concerning the dynamics of mitigation policies as well as their synchronization with policies targeted at other SDGs.